simeononsecurity/simeononsecurity.ch/content/articles/understanding-remote-access-trojans-risks-prevention-protection/index.en.md

 ## Conclusion

 **Remote access trojans** (RATs) pose a significant threat to the security and privacy of computer systems.
 With their ability to establish **covert remote control**, **surveil activities**, and **exploit vulnerabilities**, RATs can cause severe harm to individuals and organizations.
 Understanding the features and risks associated with remote access trojans is crucial in implementing effective security measures and safeguarding against potential attacks.
-By staying **vigilant**, maintaining up-to-date security practices, and fostering a culture of **cybersecurity awareness**, individuals and organizations can better protect themselves against the risks posed by remote access trojans.
+By staying **vigilant**, maintaining up-to-date security practices, and building a culture of **cybersecurity awareness**, individuals and organizations can better protect themselves against the risks posed by remote access trojans.

 ______